 About Breakfast in America

 Breakfast in America – This website is an aggregation of all my personal notes, photo journals and favorite pictures into one supa-dupa website.
-Gathering all my old content together is a massive task, so it will be years before I’ve completed moving everything to this site and finish formatting it all.
+Gathering all my old content together is a massive task that is taking years to complete.
 As I’m adding material I’m writing most of it in the present tense, using e-mails, comments and notes to try and make it as accurate as I can.
 At the end of the day this is my perspective and my life.

 Why a blog? – Well why not?
 I was prompted to review all my various websites after completing my second full year of daily self portrait photographs in 2011.
 I vowed then I’d not do a third year, but I do like having a record, mainly because I enjoy going back and looking at my old photographs and reminding myself about the things we’ve done.
 And this blog is now it.
 We’ll see how it pans out.